 - The Royal Palace: It is home to a museum telling the history of Luang Prabang.

 - The night market: On the street next to the Royal Palace, every evening, the night market takes place.
 There are many things to be found there, including beautiful souvenirs.

 - Mount Phu Si: Again in front of the Royal Palace, starts the trail going up to the top of Mount Phu Si.
 From there, a fantastic panorama awaits you over the whole of Luang Prabang and the Mekong River.
 Particularly popular at sunset.

 - Tad Sae & Kuang Si Waterfalls: The two most popular and beautiful waterfalls around Luang Prabang.
 They feature swimming areas where you can relax and enjoy the turquoise waters.
 If you can, do the trek to the Tad Sae Waterfall, to be immersed in the Lao countryside and villages.

 → Full Article about the waterfalls of Laos here!

 - Elephant camps: Luang Prabang is the ideal place to get close to and ride elephants.
-I know about the controversy that exist about tourists riding elephants.
+I know about the controversy that exists about tourists riding elephants.
 While we all like wild and free animals, sometimes the elephants are in these camps because they got saved from much worse conditions.
 In any case, the choice is up to you.